What are the duties of a support worker?

 Depending on the support you want to provide, you may or may not need qualifications, but in order to provide any kind of support, you certainly need an understanding of the role, the right outlook and basic skills you can draw upon.

-Register as a support worker on Mable
+Register as an independent support worker on Mable

-You can also register on Mable to become an Independent Support Worker to provide various services such as cleaning, gardening, personal care, social and community participation as well as assisting clients to develop their skills, abilities and confidence.
+You can also register on Mable to become an independent support worker to provide various services such as cleaning, gardening, personal care, social and community participation as well as assisting clients to develop their skills, abilities and confidence.

-Other benefits include access to free self-directed training on the Mable Learning Hub, and for bookings made through Mable, a suite of insurances are arranged on your behalf.
+Through being a support worker on the Mable platform, Other benefits include access to free self-directed training on the Mable Learning Hub, and for bookings made through Mable, a suite of insurances are arranged on your behalf.

 Find out more about the benefits of joining Mable as a support worker.